malinlarsson/courses/r_programming/1611/Exercises/Loops.md

 	</details>
 <br>

-4. Convert the code to count characters and estimate means that you used under question 3.
-The function should take a single data frame as argument.
+4. In question 3 you generated a loop to go over a data frame.
+Try to convert this code to a function in R. The function should take a single data frame name as argument.

 	<details>
 	<summary>:key: Click to see how</summary>
 	<pre>